 In 1999, Yves entered the Graffiti Rock Challenge as the Yves Jean Band.
-The competition was sponsored by local Pittsburgh radio stations and newspapers and featured over 250 bands - with the audience deciding the winner.
-Yves went on to win the Challenge.
+The competition was sponsored by local Pittsburgh radio stations and newspapers and featured over 250 bands.
+With the audience deciding the winner, Yves went on to win the challenge.
 Shortly after, he entered the studio to record what would become his debut album, entitled Been Many Days Empty.
-Recorded in Pittsburgh and released in 2000, the album showcased the same mix of styles that won him the Rock Challenge.
+Recorded in Pittsburgh and released in 2000, the album showcased the same mix of styles that won him the Graffiti Rock Challenge.
 After the album's release, the Yves Jean Band quickly sold over 4,000 units, due in large part to their relentless tour of the Eastern United States.
-For the next five years, he and his band played wherever they were asked, including colleges, clubs, bars, festivals, opening slots for a national acts, and private functions.
-The demands of the tour schedule led to the band's lineup being rotated on a regular basis.
+For the next five years, he and his band played wherever they could, including colleges, clubs, bars, festivals, opening slots for national acts and private functions, though the demands of the Yves' intense tour schedule led to the band lineup being rotated on a regular basis.

 Yves enlisted the help of Grammy Award winner and major label Producer and Mixing Engineer, Ken Lewis.
 He also recruited musicians world-wide with whom he admired working during his travels.

 For the first time in his music career, Yves could write an album from his heart, documenting his trials and tribulations.
 In 2008, Yves released For Love and Desperation, an album that keeps true to his skill at crossing music genres while still being grounded with his roots in Haitian music.
 A commercially viable album, For Love and Desperation is his most successful release to date.
 It currently gets airplay in over 520 college and non-commercial radio stations across the United States.